ThalesGroup/RISC-V-IoT-Contest/README.rst

 * Corrupting a function pointer on the heap
 * Buffer overflow on the stack to corrupt longjump buffer
-* Buffer overflow on the heap to change the return address
+* Buffer overflow on the stack to change the return address
 * Corrupting a function pointer on the stack
 * Corrupting a C structure holding a function pointer